alexeilebedev/openacr/README.md

     flag:N
     val:5

+### Other Data Types

+A command line option can be of any data type whatsoever.
+Any type that can be read from a string is a valid type.
+For instance, to input an IPv4 address, use

+    $ acr_ed -create -field command.abc.ip -arg ietf.Ipv4 -comment "Enter this IP" -write

+Reading ctypes from a string is controlled by the `dmmeta.cfmt` table, where a user-provided function may be specified with `extrn:Y`.
+This is described in depth in the chapter on string conversion.

 ### Bash Command Completion

-OpenACR offers completion of command line parameters for any tool in its domain.
+OpenACR offers completion of command line parameters for any program in its domain.
 The magic is implemented in the command `acr_compl`.
 To use, we instruct bash to call `acr_compl` whenever a command line start with one of known command names.
 In this case, abc is now a known name, so `acr_compl` already knows about it: